samus-io/tablab-steps/steps/JA73rL06Yi18FKNZ8ctY3qKQYMbLftAyTbu/en/README.md

   sudo chown -R www-data:www-data /srv/uploads
   ```

-* Permissions should be adjusted to allow only read and write access for the `www-data` user:
+* Finally, permissions should be adjusted to allow only read and write access for the `www-data` user:

   ```bash
   sudo chmod -R 600 /srv/uploads